 Mitochondrial encephalomyopathy, lactic acidosis, and stroke like episodes (MELAS) is a genetic disorder of the mitochondria and tends to appear before the age of 20.
 It is a mitochondrial disease that affects the function and development of the brain; causing neurological impairment, lowers oxygen levels in the blood and leads to seizures.
 Defining symptoms are stroke-like episodes causing vomiting, headache, fatigue and weakness.

-Currently there are no approved drugs for the treatment of MELAS, it is anunmet clinical need.
+Currently there are no approved drugs for the treatment of MELAS, it is an unmet clinical need.
 MELAS is the most common of the mitochondrial diseases, with approximately 1/10,000 people affected (https://www.orpha.net), the estimated prevalence in the US is 30,000 patients.
-Thiogenesis is planning to submit an Investigation New Drug (IND) application using TTI-0102 to treat MELAS in the first half of 2023.
-Based on TTI-0102 being a prodrug, the Company anticipates starting human efficacy trials in the US in 2023.
+Thiogenesis is planning to submit an IMPD/CTA application (European equivalent of an Investigational New Drug application in the US) using TTI-0102 to treat MELAS in the first half of 2023.
+Based on TTI-0102 being a prodrug, the Company anticipates starting human efficacy trials in 2023.

 Rett syndrome (RS) is a neurodevelopmental disorder that affects mostly young girls.
 It is caused by a mutation in the MECP2 gene, that is critical in the development of the brain.
 Symptoms from RS includes, slowed growth, loss of motor skills, loss of communication abilities, seizures; however, its most distinguishing symptom is noticeable abnormal hand movements.

-There is no cure for RS, therapies available are typically for the treatment of symptoms.
+There is no approved treatment for RS in Europe, therapies available are typically for the treatment of symptoms.
 A key trait in RS patients is the down regulation of Brain Derived Neurotropic Factor (BDNF).
 BDNF is a protein that creates nerve cells, aids in their survival and creates synapses important in the connections and communications between cells.
-Prevalence of RS in Europe is 1/10,000 girls and is estimated at 40,000 girls (https://www.ema.europa.eu).
-Thiogenesis is planning to submit an IMPD/CTA (European equivalent of an IND) to treat RS in human efficacy trials in France in 2023.
+Prevalence of RS in Europe is 1/10,000 girls and is estimated at 25,000 girls (https://www.ema.europa.eu).
+Thiogenesis is planning to submit an IMPD/CTA to treat RS in human efficacy trials in France in 2023.

 There are links between the healthy mitochondria and NASH showing that potential interventions that target the thiol/disulfide balance and mitochondrial health would have a clinical benefit on NASH.
 In addition, there are potential benefits in NASH from increasing exposure to anti-oxidants and anti-inflammatories.

 Based on cysteamine’s decades long history as a safe pediatric drug, treating children with cystinosis, Thiogenesis is targeting the unmet medical need of pediatric NASH as its initial indication in liver disease.
 There are an estimated 7 million children with pediatric NASH in the US (https://www.international-nash-day.com).
-Thiogenesis plans on filing an IND for pediatric NASH in 2023 with the potential for a human efficacy trials in the second half of 2023.
+Thiogenesis plans on filing an Investigational New Drug (‘IND’) application for pediatric NASH in 2023.

 Coronaviruses are abundant in nature and normally cause mild to moderate upper-respiratory infections.
 In the last 20 years there has been an increase in coronaviruses that have been much more impactful on humans.
 COVID-19 is caused by a novel coronavirus identified in Wuhan, China in 2020, the SARS-CoV-2 virus.
 It can trigger extreme respiratory tract infection, cytokine storm and cytokine release syndrome.
 Previous coronaviruses that have jumped from animals to humans include SARS (severe acute respiratory syndrome) in 2002 and MERS (Middle East respiratory syndrome) in 2012.

-Thiogenesis is in the process of submitting an Investigational New Drug (‘IND’) application with FDA for human efficacy trials in coronaviruses, including COVID-19 and its variants.
+Thiogenesis is in the process of submitting an IND application with FDA for human efficacy trials in coronaviruses, with TTI-0102, including COVID-19 and its variants.
+The Company is also evaluating partnering opportunities for SARS and other infectious disease applications, both in the US and internationally.